JasperDeLandsheere/JasperDeLandsheere.github.io/Kernel Mean Embedding.md

 Similar as the embedding of marginal distributions in equation 12, the embedding of conditional distributions can be written in terms of weights.
 Consider $\hat{\mathbf{ \beta}_{\lambda}} := (\mathbf{K} + n\lambda \mathbf{I}_{n})^{-1}\mathbf{k}_{\mathbf{x}} \in \mathbb R^{n}$.
 Subsequently, equation 22 can be written as $\hat{µ}_{Y|\mathbf{x}} = \Phi \hat{\mathbf{ \beta}_{\lambda}} = \sum_{i=1}^{n}(\hat{\mathbf{\beta}_{\lambda}})_i\varphi(\mathbf{y}_i)$.
 It is important to note that in this case the weights $\mathbf{\beta}$ depend on the value of the conditioning variable $X$ instead of being uniform [^Song2009].

-## Learning on Distributional Data
+## Learning on distributional data

 The conditional mean embedding has a natural interpretation as a solution to a vector-valued regression problem, observed first by Zhang et al. [^Zhang] and later by Grünewälder et al. [^Grune].
 As discussed earlier, the conditional mean embedding is defined via $\mathbb E_{Y|\mathbf{x}}[g(Y)|X=\mathbf{x}] = \scal{g, \hat{µ}_{Y|\mathbf{x}}}_{\mathcal{G}}$, i.e., for every $\mathbf x \in \mathcal X$, $\hat{µ}_{Y|\mathbf{x}}$ is a function on $\mathcal Y$ and by that defines a mapping from $\mathcal X$ to $\mathcal G$.
 Moreover, the empirical estimator $\hat{µ}_{Y|\mathbf{x}} = \Phi(\mathbf{K} + n\lambda \mathbf{I}_{n})^{-1}\mathbf{k}_{\mathbf{x}}$, suggests that the conditional mean embedding is the solution to an underlying regression problem.